DDR

 Suggested Speed Mod: x2

-Artist: Terra
+Artist: ZZ

 Chosen difficulty: Heavy